mepatterson/api-benchmarks/README.md

 4 API Benchmarks
 ================

-Four different app architectures for benchmarking concurrent API designs:
+Four different app architectures for benchmarking concurrent API designs where the general goal is to randomly select a single record (per HTTP request) from a large data set:

 * Rails 4 + MySQL
 * Rails 4 + MongoDB